fleetdm/fleet/handbook/security.md

 1. Configure your two security keys to [access GitHub](https://github.com/settings/two_factor_authentication/configure).
-2. If you are using a Mac, feel free to add it as a security key on GitHub.
+2. If you use a Mac, feel free to add it as a security key on GitHub.
 This brings most of the advantages of the hardware security key but allows you to log in by simply touching Touch ID as your second factor.